emberjs/website/source/guides/ember-cli/glossary.md

 ## Shadow DOM
-**Not to be confused with Virtual DOM!** Shadow DOM is still a work in progress, but basically a proposed way to have an "isolated" DOM encapsulated within your app's DOM.
+**Not to be confused with Virtual DOM**.
+Shadow DOM is still a work in progress, but basically a proposed way to have an "isolated" DOM encapsulated within your app's DOM.

 Creating a re-usable "widget" or control might be a good use-case for this.
 Browsers implement some of their controls using their own version of a shadow DOM.